sbodomerle/pytango/doc/server/index.rst

 |      Cmd_name         | Depends on cmd type     |Depends on cmd type |  Yes      |
 +-----------------------+-------------------------+--------------------+-----------+

 Tango has more data types than Python which is more dynamic.
-How Tango data are transferred to Python method implementing commands is described in the following array:
+The input and output values of the commands are translated according to the array below.
+Not that if PyTango is compiled with numpy support the numpy type will be the used for the input arguments.
+Also, it is recomended to use numpy arrays of the appropiate type for output arguments as well, as it is much more efficient.

 +-------------------------+-------------------------------------------+
 |   Tango data type       |              Python type                  |